blbstejn/TrampolinePong/README.md

 This project is the final test of a module in my unitversity class called "Game Physics" at mdh university.

+The two .pde files are the only ones containing code. everything in the "windows-amd64" is a simple executable build.

 Sole contributary:

 Leon Sommerfeld